dracul0p/course-selling-app-week8/README.md

 - Define the schema for User, Admin, Course, Purchase

-- Add middlewares for user and admin auth~/Projects/cohort3/week-8-course-selling-app/
+- Add middlewares for user and admin auth

 - Add a database (mongodb) , use dotenv to store the vuruuuutpackage.json .
 UntrackedLow string
 - Complete the routes for user login, signup, purchase a course, see course (E) better structure your routes)